 Description

-View and relation to people as representatives of their social group or collective.
+People as representatives of their group, rank, or collective.

 Society envisioned as preserving hierarchy and in-group cohesion.